 3. a functional webcam and a mic

-4. In PC/Laptop, latest version of Google Chrome, Mozilla Firefox, IE: Version 9 and above and Safari Browser.
+4. latest version of Google Chrome, Mozilla Firefox.

 Mettl provides 3 types of proctoring

 1. Auto Proctoring:

 Automated proctoring is the most advanced form of proctoring.
 Here again, the audio-video and screen share feeds of the test candidates are recorded during the test.But in addition to recording, the system also monitors the feeds for any suspicious activity using advanced video and audio analytics.
 It ensures the candidate focuses on the test screen during the test; there is enough light in the room and checks for suspicious objects in video and background voice activity to red flag the test.
 It also uses face recognition to do student authentication.

 2. Live Online Proctoring:

 The candidate can be viewed or monitored in real-time.